The power sharing government in Northern Ireland is on the brink of collapse

 THE DUP has resigned its ministers from the power sharing government in Northern Ireland following the apparent assassination of a former IRA militant.

-Decades of intercommunal strife lay behind this most recent crisis.
-CommonSpace looks at the background to the latest crisis.
+Decades of intercommunal strife lies behind this most recent crisis.
+CommonSpace looks at the background.

 Why is Ireland divided?